RoboJackets/electrical-training/code/tutorial/tutorial-2.md

 ### Start Condition
 To initiate a communication, the master device will leave SCL high (since SCL is constantly pulled high) and pull SDA low.
 This will notify all slave devices that a communication is going to happen.

-Just for fun fact if more than one master wish to transmit, whichever pulls SDA low first gains the control.
+Just for a fun fact, if more than one master wish to transmit, whichever pulls SDA low first gains the control.

 ### Address Frame
 After start condition is always the address frame.
 Usually address frame will have a 7-bit address (note that address is different from address frame), which points to what device and at what register (we'll talk about this later) we want to read/write to.
 Then it's followed by a R/W bit indicating this is either a read(1) or write(0) action.

 The 9th bit is the NACK/ACK bit.
 Once the first 8 bits were sent, slave device gain control over SDA line.
 If slave device did not pull this line low, it means that it either did not get the message or did not know how to interpret it.
 It is up to the master device to determine what happens next.
 This applies to both address frame and data frame.

 ### Data Frame